asimihsan/asim_ihsan_io/hugo/content/posts/tls-psk/index.md

 router interprets the WiFi data and forwards this again as electromagnetic waves to laptop 2.
 The data travels up laptop 2's network stack, which interprets it as TCP data.
 However, it is simpler and still accurate to think of a "logical" TCP connection existing directly between laptop 1 and laptop 2.
+Once laptop establishes a TCP connection it can call an HTTP method on laptop 2.

 In practice, when two computers talk over the Internet there are many more devices involved in the network path, yet still a single end-to-end logical TCP